 According to Ayurveda – who for the last several thousand years is using six different therapeutic approaches – Homeopathy works through the Pranamayakosha and the Manomaykosha.
 Ayurvedic herbs and diets work through the Annamayakosha.
 Normally there will not a conflict between these two approaches unless Ayurvedic preparations of Rasashastra are being used.
 Normal herbal preparations and diets from Ayurveda work through digestion and Agni whereas Homeopathy works on a more subtle level through the mind and prana directly.

-Although Homeopathic doctors do like to mix their treatments with other herbal preparations (understandably) they do not work on the same level of the human being, nor by the same mechanism.
+Although Homeopathic doctors do not like to mix their treatments with other herbal preparations (understandably) they do not work on the same level of the human being, nor by the same mechanism.
 Therefore, in some cases, the two systems can work well together.

 Pathology & Diagnosis in Ayurveda (Volume 2)